mainmatter/mainmatter.com/_posts/2022-02-17-journey-of-a-junior-software-engineer.md

 Here, I immediately started working on a website for an IT security company.
 The stack was Next.js & Typescript.

-As I said before I had very little experience with the frontend world, and apparently with git 😅
+As I said before I had very little experience with the frontend world, and apparently with git. 😅

 My first struggles were git-related problems - I feel this is the thing that developers tend to be overconfident about their expertise on it.